JustRedTTG/PGE_Docs/docs/source/sprites.rst

 Variables
 ---------

-Great, now a the variables of a sprite:
+Great, now the variables of a sprite:

 * image - the loaded image object
 * rotation - the rotation value